Silicon Valley BART extension: Funding

 The economy worsened in 2009, and the 2000 sales tax was projected to generate $7 billion—short of the originally expected $11 billion.
 As a consequence, the number of planned stations was reduced.
 In addition, the line from Berryessa to downtown San Jose was delayed until 2026, pushed back from 2025.

 VTA awarded $770 million to Skanska-Shimmick-Herzog in 2011 for the first phase of the Berryessa Extension (Milpitas and Berryessa/North San Jose Stations), and the federal government granted $900 million for the project in 2012.
 Construction began the same year.
 It was scheduled to open in 2016.

 For phase II, VTA sought funding from the federal New Starts program in 2016.
 A half-cent 30-year sales tax passed in the 2016 elections, to raise $6.0 to $6.5 billion with up to 25% of this (or $1.6 billion) for BART.
 VTA also sought $1.5 billion from New Starts, and $750 million from the California Cap and Trade program.

 In 2018, VTA was awarded $2.6 billion for the project from the state's Transit and Intercity Rail Capital Program funded by the 2017 gas tax bill.
-VTA anticipates receiving a Full Funding Agreement from the FTA in late 2021.
 In August 2019, the VTA received $125 million from the FTA under a new accelerated funding program.

 $140 million was included in the version of the American Rescue Plan Act of 2021 passed by the House of Representatives, but was dropped in the Senate.

+In August 2024, the FTA made a commitment to grant $5 billion for Phase II.
+VTA plans to apply for a Full Funding Grant Agreement from the FTA after covering existing funding gaps.